Jerryaa98/PianoLearner/README.md

 #### week 5:-
-downloaded MRTK and came to the lab to upload the example scene on the metaquest VR headset to try it out.
+downloaded MRTK and came to the lab to upload the example scene on the metaquest VR headset to try it out. worked out great, did more research on MRTK.

 #### week 6-7:-
 built the piano and started messing around with the scripts and learning a bit of C# with unity functionalities.